tonyamart/formulas_maps/scr/01_geodata_directions.md

 #### Time: distances based on author birth year

-    Warning: Removed 6 rows containing non-finite outside the scale range (`stat_density()`).
+This is how author’s birth years are distributed, if we’re only looking in our formulas subset

 ![](01_geodata_directions.markdown_strict_files/figure-markdown_strict/unnamed-chunk-14-1.png)

-Add time period column & recalculate summary dist metrics: summarize based on the half-century periods the author was born.
+Add time period column & recalculate summary dist metrics: I aggregated based on the half-century periods the author was born.
 The question here
-is: do authors born in quite distant times uses different distances when from_to appears?
+was: do authors born in quite distant times uses different distances when from_to formula appears?

     # A tibble: 30 × 5
        lang_t       dist_mean dist_median third_quant number_formulas